DataDog/datadog-agent/docs/dogstatsd/internals.md

     * If `dogstatsd_pipeline_count` has a value, the number of TimeSampler pipelines equals that value.
     * If neither condition above is true, one TimeSampler pipeline runs.

+## NoAggregationStreamWorker

+Input: slice of MetricSamples

+The NoAggregationStreamWorker runs an infinite loop in a goroutine, it receives metric sample with timestamp and batches them to send them as fast as possible to the intake.
+It performs no aggregation nor extra processing except from adding tags to the metrics.

+It is running only when `dogstatsd_no_aggregation_pipeline` is set to `true`.

+Payload it is sending to the intake (through the normal `Serializer`/`Forwarder` pieces) contains at maximum `dogstatsd_no_aggregation_pipeline_batch_size` metrics, default is `256`.